dwysocki/gracedb-server/docs/user_docs/source/web.rst

 =============================

 The "LATEST" page shows the most recent events or superevents (by submission time).
-You can also do searches from this page.
+Users can also do searches from this page, however only a limited number (currently 25) of the most recent events will be displayed.

 Understanding the event detail page
 ===================================